-- Any substantial error in any article published in The Lancet Child & Adolescent Health should be corrected as soon as possible.
-Blame is not apportioned; the important thing is to set the record straight - The Lancet journals have a policy for types of errors that we do and do not correct.
-We will always correct any error affecting a non-proprietary drug name, dose, or unit, any numerical error in the results, or any factual error in interpretation of results.
-Authorship format changes after publication to facilitate a different visualisation in MEDLINE/PubMed will not be done. - Other corrections are at the Editor's discretion
+- Any substantial error in any article published in eClinicalMedicine should be corrected as soon as possible.
+Blame is not apportioned; the important thing is to set the record straight. - The Lancet journals have a policy for types of errors that we do and do not correct.
+We will always correct any error affecting a non-proprietory drug name, dose, or unit, any numerical error in the results, or any factual error in the interpretation of results.
+Authorship format changes after publication to facilitate a different visualisation in MEDLINE/PubMed will not be done.